My annual repost of A nation born of rebellion against God ....

 He entered his headquarters again and said to Jesus, “Where are you from?”
 But Jesus gave him no answer.
 So Pilate said to him, “You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?”
 Jesus answered him, “You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin.”
 (John 19:10-11)

 Here is Christ, mere hours away from His death on the cross, telling Pontius Pilate that he has no authority (including the authority to condemn Christ to die) except that which he has received “from above”, i.e. from God.
 Stop and think about what Christ is saying here.
 Pontius Pilate received his authority from Caesar.
 So by proxy Caesar has been granted the authority by God to put Jesus Christ to death.
-I can’t overemphasize this point that the most unjust and tyrannical government ever faced by Christians was given its authority directly from God and it used that authority to crucify Christ and persecute the church for the next three centuries.
+I can’t overemphasize this point that one of the most unjust and tyrannical governments ever faced by Christians was given its authority directly from God and it used that authority to crucify Christ and persecute the church for the next three centuries.
 Roman Emperors like Nero and Caligula make King George look like Mr. Rogers in comparison.
 Ponder that as we move forward.

 Next, a look at what Peter wrote regarding this issue.
 I think this is important as well because this is not a “Paul-only” doctrine.
 It is something found in the words of Christ and Peter as well as Paul.
 Just once in Scripture should be sufficient but for purposes of staking a position I think it adds even more weight when there are multiple sources.